At the Humanitarian Leadership Academy, we are committed to respecting and protecting your privacy.

 Please read this policy carefully to understand how we collect, use and store your personal data.

-The Humanitarian Leadership Academy is a charity registered in England and Wales (1161600) and a company limited by guarantee in England and Wales (9395495) (the “Academy”).
-Registered office 1 St John’s Lane, London, EC1M 4AR
+The Humanitarian Leadership Academy (the 'Academy') is part of the Save the Children Fund - a charity registered in England and Wales (213890) and Scotland (SC039570), and a registered company limited by guarantee (178159).
+Registered office 1 St John’s Lane, London, EC1M 4AR.

 - the areas of the website you visit